nawaaaaaAaar/campusconnect-mvp/QUICK_FIX.md

-# 🚨 Quick Fix: Database Schema Setup
+# 🚨 Quick Fix: Database Schema Setup (Updated)

 ## Problem
-Getting "Database error saving new user" when trying to sign up.
+Getting database errors when trying to sign up or use the app.
+Missing columns like `is_published`, `token`, `parent_comment_id`, etc.

-## ⚠️ Note
-The schema file has been updated to remove a superuser-only command.
-Make sure you're using the latest version from GitHub.

-## Solution
+## Root Cause
+Your database has some tables but is missing many critical columns that were added in later schema versions.

+## ✅ Solution: 2-Step Migration Process

+### Step 1: Run the Comprehensive Schema Fix

+This migration adds ALL missing columns and tables to your existing database.

-### Option 1: Using Supabase Dashboard (Easiest)
+**Using Supabase Dashboard (Recommended):**

 1. **Go to Supabase Dashboard:**
    - Visit: https://supabase.com/dashboard